jtian24/EDA_Modeling_Spark/README.md

 For demonstration, below is an example of using open source dataset from Kaggle Home Credit Default Risk competition to create a logistic regression model for default event prediction.

-After initial EDA procedures, information value and WoE was calculated based on fixed quantile (e.g., 20-quantiles) with same length, below is the top feature as measured by information value.
+After initial EDA procedures, information value and WoE was calculated based on fixed width quantiles (e.g., 20-quantiles), below is the initial EDA result of top feature as measured by information value.

 ### Preliminary top feature binning result (20-quantiles)